The top 10 ways to add natural light to your homeback to article list

 6. Bi-fold doors

-Available with timber frames for a natural effect or aluminium surrounds offering narrower sightlines and a practical powder-coated finish which reduces maintenance, bi-folds can add a sense of beauty to a period property or new-build by bringing the outside in.
+Available with timber frames for a natural effect or aluminium surrounds offering narrower sightlines and a practical powder-coated finish which reduces maintenance, bi-folds can add a sense of beauty to a historical property or new-build by bringing the outside in.

 7. Internal glazing